-2019 isn’t just bringing a new look for all of your favorite Four Peaks beers; we’ve also got some exciting brews in the works that are poised to become mainstays in your fridge.
-Check out this year’s release calendar and breeze through all the descriptions of our beers below to know what to expect when.
+You look forward to it every year, and it’s finally here: the Four Peaks 2021 Beer Release Calendar.
+Along with returning favorites, we’ve got some exciting new brews in the works that are poised to become mainstays in your fridge.
+Check out this year’s calendar and breeze through all the descriptions of our beers below to know what to expect when.

 (NOTE: Four Peaks beer is currently only available in the Southwest, and not all beers will be going everywhere we distribute.
 Check with your local retailers and distributors to see which Four Peaks beers will be near you—or, better yet, check our Beer Finder.)

 Kilt Lifter – Kilt Lifter is our award-winning flagship brew, crafted in the tradition and honor of the great strong ales of Scotland.
 Take one sip and you’ll swear it had been brewed by men in kilts—and maybe it was.
 It’s a full-bodied ale with pronounced flavors of caramel and roasted barley.
 Notice its amber color, malty sweetness and a hint of smokiness with a clean, dry finish?
 That’s a true Scottish-style ale.

 Gilt Lifter – Brandishing bold bready flavors, this ale contains all the malty, toasted love of our classic Kilt Lifter Scottish ale with half the calories and carbs.
 We can’t guarantee drinking it instead of other beers will help your kilts fit better.
 But it couldn’t hurt.